Sierra-Alpha/desert/readme.md

    also used to to determine pre requisites, you can have multiple sections like this
- - `pre-reqs` (optional, default=None) the name of any script groups that should be run before this one, optional, if excluded will not depend on any othr script groups
+ - `pre-reqs` (optional, default=None) the name of any script groups that should be run before this one, optional, if excluded will not depend on any other script groups before running but doesn't mean it will be first.
+At least one group must have no pre-req in order for the scripts to start.
  - `[[command-group.scripts]]` (required at least one) this is the sub group, allows you to specify order of script running for related subtasks, these are not run on multiple threads relative to other commands in the same subgroup